Key Considerations for Employers When Offering Sabbatical Leave

 Who Benefits From Sabbatical Leave?

-Of course, the person who gets to take six weeks off in a row gets a lovely break, but David Burkus at “The Harvard Business Review,” found that the whole company benefitted from a leader’s sabbatical leave.
-He found that the time away allowed people to “generate new ideas for innovating in the organization and helped them gain greater confidence in themselves as leaders.”
+Of course, the person who gets to take six weeks off in a row gets a lovely break, but according to a study by TSNE MissionWorks the whole company can benefit from a leader’s sabbatical leave.
+David Burkus wrote in the Harvard Business Review that the time away allowed people to “generate new ideas for innovating in the organization and helped them gain greater confidence in themselves as leaders.”

 That is a great thing, but the research found something else as well; those who filled in while the boss was away on a sabbatical leave, gained a variety of skills while the boss was out.
 They often exceeded expectations, which helped the business in the long run.